mjcho/LLaVa/README.md

-# 🌋 LLaVA: Large Language and Vision Assistant
+# LLaVA: Large Language and Vision Assistant

-* This is an adaptation of LLaVA for screenshot understanding. *
+*This is an adaptation of [LLaVA](https://llava-vl.github.io/) for screenshot understanding.*

-*Visual instruction tuning towards large language and vision models with GPT-4 level capabilities.*